MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 ### Prevent unoptimized components

-Proactively ensure components are efficient and essential, rather than adding or making changes without careful analysis to avoid introducing unoptimized components.
+Preventing unoptimized components is about proactively ensuring components are essential and optimized before adding or modifying.
 The best way to get rid of waste is to avoid it in the first place.
-Use strategies that prevent unnecessary expenses and resource wastage by addressing inefficiencies at the root, ensuring a workload runs cost-effectively from the outset.
+Use strategies that prevent unnecessary expenses by addressing inefficiencies at the root, ensuring a workload runs cost-effectively from the outset.
 To help prevent waste, consider these strategies:

 - *Find the root cause before changing solutions*: Before you fix a problem, make sure you know what's actually causing it.
 For example, if your website is slow, don't immediately switch to a new system.
 First, figure out why it's slow.
 You might find out that the real issue is something else, like bad database queries.
 Fix the real problem to save time and money.